-This is where the Wright Stuff steps in.
+The Wright Stuff plays an important role on TV.
 Unlike Question Time, which is designed to debate mainly political issues with the Wright Stuff, pretty much anything goes.
 I’m watching it at the moment and today the topics being discussed are Can You Choose You Gender?
 Brooklyn Beckham – Hot, Legal?
 He’s Still A Child!
 Halloween Horror – Bad Taste Biscuit about biscuits being sold in hospital with “I’m a Goner” written on them and as it’s Friday, the TV review with Kevin O’Sullivan.

 The highlight of the show, in my opinion anyway, is the paper review.
-This happens every episode normally at about 10 o’clock.
+This happens every episode at about 10 o’clock.
 Sometimes the guests are so bedazzled by this, they just read the headlines and it’s left to Matthew and the panellists to fill in the gaps.
 Other times the guests get a bit too involved and poor Matthew has to pick up the pieces where they might have caused offence or possibly libelled someone.

-Matthew’s treatment of the callers into his show can be a little schizophrenic to put it mildly.
+Matthew’s treatment of the callers into his show can be a little irratic to put it mildly.
 Sometimes he is very sympathetic, even if they hold a view different to his own.
 At other times he can have a complete go at them, even if their only mistake wasn’t answering to their name straightaway when Matthew asks for their opinion.
-Part of the reason for this schizophrenic attitude could be down to schreechy woman.
-Schreechy woman is probably a producer or a director on the Wright Stuff who is schreeching through Matthew’s ear piece telling him what to do next.
-She is probably either telling him to keep the caller talking or telling him to get the caller to shut up hence the schizophrenic attitude.
+Part of the reason for this irratic attitude could be down to schreechy woman.
+Schreechy woman is a producer or a director on the Wright Stuff who is schreeching through Matthew’s ear piece telling him what to do next.
+She is either telling him to keep the caller talking or telling him to get the caller to shut up hence the attitude.
 Strangely I have quite a bit in common with schreechy.
 The first is that we were both Gamesmakers for the 2012 Olympics.
 Many of the stories she relayed to Matthew at the time, were very similar to mine which was a bit odd.
-Also quite often I’ll be thinking of a counter argument while watching a debate on the Wright Stuff only to hear Matthew say “ I’ve just hear from schreechy that…” and she would have said the same thing.
+Also quite often I’ll be thinking of a counter argument while watching a debate only to hear Matthew say “ I’ve just hear from schreechy that…” and she would have said the same thing.

 A couple of weeks after the op, I had my first appointment with Dr B, my oncologist.
 Both myself and my husband were big fans of the medical drama House.
 I remember joking with my husband that I was hoping that my oncologist would be Dr Wilson, House’s best friend.
 That character was my only experience of oncologists up until that point.
-This was better than some people and some of my friends didn’t even know what an oncologist was until I explained it to them.
+This was better than some of my friends who didn’t even know what an oncologist was until I explained it to them.

 We were called through and met Dr B who turned out to be a soft spoken Scottish woman.
-She remarked how well I looked (mmmm) and then briefed me on what was going to happen next.
+She remarked how well I looked and briefed me on what was going to happen next.

 “Your next appointment will be a fitting for a head and neck mask.
 They will make a mould for the mask using plaster of Paris.
 When the mask is made, you will then have an appointment for a mask fitting.
 Then they will lie you on the radiotherapy bench and check that the mask fits correctly.
 They will also take a CT scan of this and maybe give you a tattoo on your chest, to make sure the mask alignment is correct.
-You will then have an induction for your six week course of radiotherapy and you will be given your radiotherapy appointments.
+You will have an induction for your six week course of radiotherapy and you will be given your radiotherapy appointments.
 You need to come to radiotherapy everyday for six weeks.
 The sessions themselves last only for 10 minutes and are painless.
 However over time you will suffer from very severe side effects.
 This is because the radiation will be going straight to you head and neck and will destroy tissue not affected by cancer.
 You will get mouth sores and find eating extremely painful.
 You will also have burns on the left side of your face and neck.
 We can give you medication to help you alleviate these side effects.
 Any questions so far?”

 I looked over to my husband.
 He was nodding away.
 I couldn’t quite take it all in.
 Masks?
 Plaster of Paris?
 Tattoos?
 Painless?
 Well at least that bit sounded good.

-My husband then asked a question about pain medication, I think, but I was gone by that point.
+My husband asked a question about pain medication, I think, but I was gone by that point.
 They could have been discussing about running away together as far as I was concerned, it was that word painless.
 The doctor had said it.
 Painless.
 Radiotherapy was going to be a doddle.